Aisha, Mother of the Faithful: The Scholarly Persona and Literary Critique - Part 1

 Aisha possessed two innate qualities that made her a vessel for prophetic knowledge.
 The first was a natural aptitude for rapid memorization, good comprehension, and eloquent expression.
 It is not an exaggeration to describe her as having a photographic memory, as she could retain everything.
 Thus, she memorized a hadith upon hearing it for the first time, as happened in her account of the Battle of the Camel in 36 AH/657 CE, and in her narrations of poems recited by the Banu Zabba' who were mourning their slain ones while circling around her hujra (chamber).

-Her quick comprehension of the Prophet's teachings and her excellent articulation are evident in a narration by Imam al-Bukhari, where she described a woman asking the Prophet about how to purify herself after menstruation.
+Her quick comprehension of the Prophet's teachings and excellent articulation are evident in a narration by Imam al-Bukhari, in which she describes a woman asking the Prophet about how to purify herself after menstruation.
 The Prophet instructed her, but the woman asked for clarification several times.
 Aisha intervened, understanding the intended meaning and explaining it effectively despite the sensitivity of the topic.

 Her statement "That's how I learned medicine" demonstrates her pragmatic approach to learning—a mere trial was enough for her to master it.
 Another narration by al-Dhahabi in "Tarikh al-Islam" supports this, where Hisham ibn Urwah, her nephew, quotes her: "I used to hear people prescribing remedies to each other, and I would memorize them."